• Skip to primary navigation

 Hikers in search of fall leaves should explore the numerous trails here, including Castle Lake Shore, Box Canyon, and McCloud River Falls trails.

-Strolling Lake Siskiyou in Autumn is always a good idea.
+Strolling Lake Siskiyou in autumn is always a good idea.
 Or for a more challenging hike, walk the four miles to Maple Falls.

 The trail is lined with golden foliage.
 Cabin Creek—between Mt.
 Shasta and McCloud is also a winner with tumbling falls adding to the picturesque setting.